-The US government has an excellent guide for anyone wishing to ship their dog to, or within, America.
+The US government has an excellent guide for anyone wishing to ship their dog from another country or within America.

 Shipping a pet between North America and Europe will not require this certificate.
-Within the United States, likewise no certificate is required (find out how to ship dogs state to state).
-But if your dog has recently been in South America, Asia or Africa, US authorities can ask for documentation to prove your pet is free from rabies.
+Within the United States, likewise, no certificate is required (find out how to ship dogs from state to state).
+But if your dog has recently been in South America, Asia, or Africa, US authorities can ask for documentation to prove your pet is free from rabies.

-Other European countries have even stricter rules before allowing transport of pets.
-Sweden, for instance, requires a blood test to be done fewer than four months before arrival, and that your pet has been treated for echinococcus and ticks.
+Other European countries have even stricter rules before allowing the transport of pets.
+Sweden, for instance, requires a blood test to be done fewer than four months before arrival and that your pet has been treated for echinococcus and ticks.
 So make sure to check the specific requirements of your destination.
-Conditions and exceptions to pet transport to, or within, the EU, are helpfully made clear by the European Commission here.
+Conditions and exceptions to pet transport from other countries to, or within, the EU are helpfully made clear by the European Commission here.

-No further requirements are imposed on pets travelling to and from countries whose rabies statuses are equal.
+No further requirements are imposed on pets traveling to and from countries with equal rabies statuses.
 To double-check the rabies status of your country or destination, the UK government has a comprehensive and up-to-date list.

 Requirements for pet transportation services

-Professional pet shippers must receive a licence from the United States Department of Agriculture (USDA) before they can legally transport regulated animals to and from the US.
+Professional pet shippers must receive a license from the United States Department of Agriculture (USDA) before they can legally transport regulated animals to and from the US.
 Regulated animals include dogs and cats and most common pets.
-‘Unregulated’ animals like fish and reptiles can be ported without a USDA license, so make sure you choose a pet shipper with a licence to transport dogs.
+‘Unregulated’ animals like fish and reptiles can be ported without a USDA license, so make sure you choose a pet shipper with a license to transport dogs.

-These licences are issued by the Animal and Plant Health Inspection Service (APHIS).
+These licenses are issued by the Animal and Plant Health Inspection Service (APHIS).
 They aim to keep the transport of animals in accordance with the Animal Welfare Act of 1966.
-Therefore it is not only a legal requirement but a requirement for your dog’s welfare that your pet shipper has a valid USDA licence.
+Therefore it is not only a legal requirement but a requirement for your dog’s welfare that your pet shipper has a valid USDA license.